maltewirz/code-challenges/src/computer-science/system-design/systemDesignPrimer.md

 * HTTPS & TLS
 * Public Key Infrastructure & Certificate Authority
 * Symmetric vs asymetric encryption - Symetric is fast (AES), asymetric is great for exchanging (Pub/Sec)
+* Reverse Proxy: Web server that centralizes internal services and acts a single node for internet <-> intranet.
+If more then one web server is behind proxy, deploy Loadbalancer instead.
+  * Increases security by obscuring infrastructure.
+  * Scalability: Clients only see proxy IP, infrastructure can scale seamlessly.
+  * SSL Termination
 * Load Balancer -> L4 vs L7
   * General Load Balancer: Prevent requests going to unhealthy servers, prevent overloading resources help eliminate single point of failure.
 Enable also SSL terminatinos and session persistence.
   * Disadvantage Load Balancer: Can become bottleneck or single point of failure.